JanMiesiak/Cwiczenia5/README.md

 I used my own database [APBD 2024] set up in a local Docker Container instead of [db-******.pjwstk.edu.pl]

+I accidentally created this project with an obsolete version of .NET 5.0 SDK.
+Future projects will be created with .NET 8.0.

 I could not find script for database creation in Gakko class materials so I used my own:

 CREATE TABLE Animal (